covid19-data-sharing-study/covid19-data-sharing-study.github.io/index.md

 date: 2020-01-12 17:52
 ---

+# Update July 2021

+After a long period of struggling to recruit, I've managed to get an amendedment from my ethics board allowing me to invite people directly to participate, so I'm giving this study a bit of an additional push.
+This also will give us the chance to see if subsequent waves have any differences compared to wave one, when this study was launched.

+#  Original post

 Hi folks!
 I'm researching attitudes and challenges in COVID-19 related data access and data sharing, from a biology/bioinformatics research software engineer perspective.

 My research question will explore: